-Keeping Zahawi in cabinet during tax probe is ‘insanity’ – ex-minister
+Keeping Nadhim Zahawi in cabinet during tax probe is ‘insanity’ ex-minister warns

 “If I was the prime minister I would say I want to resolve this very quickly because it does become a distraction, of course,” he told Times Radio.

-Meanwhile, an exclusive poll for The Independent shows that almost two thirds of the public, 64 per cent, including 61 per cent of Tory voters, say Mr Zahawi should reveal how much he paid to settle a tax dispute with HMRC.
+Meanwhile, an exclusive poll for The Independent shows that almost two-thirds of the public, 64 per cent, including 61 per cent of Tory voters, say Mr Zahawi should reveal how much he paid to settle a tax dispute with HMRC.
 Just 18 per cent said he should not, the survey by Savanta found.
-Figures of nearly £5 million have been reported, but Mr Zahawi has yet to set out the amount.
+Figures of nearly £5m have been reported, but Mr Zahawi has yet to set out the amount.

 Senior Tory MPs have told The Independent that the under-fire minister’s position as Tory chair is “untenable” and he is “unlikely” to survive – saying it was impossible for him to represent the party in the media.